Dare You Bite the Forbidden Fruit of Promotion?

 How would this change your opinion of a local band you’ve never heard of?

-With Facebook’s initial stock offering showing awful returns, the $100 billion dollar value of Facebook rests on the value of Likes and the profiles.
+With Facebook’s initial stock offering plummeting, the $100 billion dollar value of Facebook rests on the value of Likes and the profiles.

 But the value of Likes is shaky at best.
 Pizza Delilcious got a $10 return on 240 likes, so in this case each Like is worth $.04.
 Not worth it.
 But if we were to pay the same $240 for the 10,000 fake facebook credentials would we earn $400?